rrousselGit/functional_widget/README.md

 There are a few separate packages you need to install:

 - `functional_widget_annotation`, a package containing decorators.
 You must install it as `dependencies`.
-- `functional_widget_generator`, a generator that uses the decorators from the previous packages to generate your widget.
+- `functional_widget`, a generator that uses the decorators from the previous packages to generate your widget.
 Install it as `dev_dependencies`
 - `build_runner`, a tool that is able to run code-generators.
 Install it as `dev_dependencies`

 ```yaml